mcdonaldp2/angular-offcanvas-navbar/README.md

 To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
 =======
-# angular-offcanvas-navbar
-offcanvas-navbar converted into an angular 2 component

 >>>>>>> a61332ca85f337520d429c761c904891129076b1